networktocode/nornir-pyntc/README.md

 # nornir-pyntc

 nornir-pyntc is a [Nornir Plugin](https://nornir.readthedocs.io/en/latest/plugins/index.html).
-It extends the main functionality that Nornir implements by adding a plugin around [pyntc](https://github.com/networktocode/pyntc). nornir-pyntc in return comes with a `connection` plugin and some basic `task` definitions that can be used via the Nornir core library.
+It extends the main functionality that Nornir provides by adding a plugin wrapping around [pyntc](https://github.com/networktocode/pyntc) library. nornir-pyntc comes with a `connection` plugin and `task` definitions that can be used via the Nornir core library.

 ## Installation

+nornir-pyntc is available as a Python package in PyPI and can be installed with pip:

 Initial install: